nikivanov/watney/ASSEMBLY.md

     * ENB Pin 24 (GPIO 8)
 1. Place the cover onto the bottom, align the tabs and snap it closed.
 You can use a 16mm bolt in the back and a 6mm bolt on the bottom of the basked to secure the pieces further.
 ## Wireless charger
 Print out dock.stl.
 I recommend using sticky tape or hot glue to attach the charger to the dock, so it doesn't move.
+Power it with a USB 2A power adapter (1A won't work).